 Get Hostinger's Premium Web Hosting for $1.79 a month

 We currently have an exclusive deal from Hostinger for its Premium Web Hosting plan, which is currently available for an exclusive monthly price of $1.79 (down from $2.49).
 This package offers 100 websites, 100GB of SSD storage, a free domain, and unlimited bandwidth.

 Hostinger: Plans and pricing

 Overall, Hostinger has great pricing, particularly for its shared hosting plans.
 Note that the price of most plans increases after your initial period, though.
+Whichever plan you're interested in buying, check out our Hostinger coupon code page to see if we can save you money on those monthly costs.

-Some of these tools will cost you extra.
-For example, ecommerce plans start at $8.99 a month and rise to $24.99 after your initial period.
-Still, Zyro’s pricing is typically a little lower than more established website builders, and it’s powerful enough to compete.
+Hostinger Website Builder’s pricing is typically a little lower than more established website builders, and it’s powerful enough to compete.
 We particularly liked its useful SEO and marketing tools.

 Hostinger bills itself as a managed WordPress service.
 You get a bunch of WordPress plugins pre-installed and automatic plugin updates.
-Also, Hostinger automatically makes a backup of your site on a weekly or daily basis, depending on your hosting plan.
+The speed of your WordPress website will be fast, as Hostinger uses LiteSpeed object cache.

 If you don’t want to use WordPress, Hostinger has an Auto Installer for other software.
 There are over 100 options, ranging from Joomla to InvoiceNinja, so there’s a good chance that the software you want to use can easily be installed on Hostinger.

-Hostinger: Interface and in use
+Hostinger: Interface and ease of use

 Alternatives to Hostinger